sid-r-singh/markdown-preview/README.md

 > with Reagent, Shadow-cljs and Clojurescript

+## How to use

+Just type text in markdown format into the textfield.
+The preview updates automatically.

 ## Motivation

 I made this project because I enjoy Clojurescript and Reagent.
 I've created some small projects in React but wanted to see how it compares to Reagent/Clojurescript.

+The app stores the state in a separate `state.cljs` file but you could easily use component-local state with a reagent form-2 component.

 ## Tech/Frameworks Used